rvagg/polendina/README.md

 Running polendina with npm's [`npx`](https://github.com/npm/npx) tool (i.e. run as `npx polendina ...`) will avoid bloating your node_modules directories.
 Instead, `npx` will install a copy in your npm cache and run it from there.
 This can be handy if you have multiple projects using polendina.

 If you install polendina as a global (`npm install polendina -g`) then `npx` will even find it from there, avoiding the need to install a copy in the npm cache and you get a `polendina` executable as a bonus.

-### Docker (for GitHub Actions)

-[ianwalter/puppeteer](https://github.com/ianwalter/puppeteer) is a Docker image that comes with Google Chrome Unstable installed and the appropriate environment variables set.
-It is intended for use with GitHub Actions to speed up install but the Dockerfile may be useful for local testing.
-Run polendina inside this container for quicker `npm install` times.

 ## License and Copyright